Vision Loss in Seniors

 - Walking hesitantly or falling

 There can be many reasons for vision changes, including diseases such as macular degeneration, cataracts, and glaucoma.
 Some are correctable.
 Others are not.
-Depending on the underlying cause of the vision changes, caregivers may also need to watch for signs of depression and help the seniors in their care cope.
+Depending on the vision changes’ underlying cause, caregivers may also need to watch for signs of depression and help the seniors in their care cope.

 Coping with Vision Loss